 Meagan Eastman—BOLD Council Chair

-Meagan Eastman is a two-time graduate of the University of South Florida, completing a bachelor's degree in psychology & communication in 2012 and a master's in management in 2015.
-As a student, Meagan was actively involved in the Catholic Student Union and the Green & Gold Guides; she is currently a proud Life Member of the USF Alumni Association.
-Meagan worked for the Office of Admissions at USF for six years, and now works for the Morsani College of Medicine PhD Program at USF Health.
+Meagan Eastman is a two-time graduate of the University of South Florida, completing a bachelor's degree in psychology and communication in 2012 and a master's in management in 2015.
+As a student, Eastman was actively involved in the Catholic Student Union and the Green and Gold Guides.
+She is a proud Life Member of the USF Alumni Association.
+Eastman worked for the Office of Admissions at USF for six years, and now works for the Morsani College of Medicine doctoral program at USF Health.

-Kelsey is a proud graduate of the University of South Florida, completing a bachelor's degree in communication in 2013 with a focus in culture and media.
-During her time at USF, Kelsey was a member of the Bulls Business Network and practically lived in Athletics for four years working closely with both the marketing team and administration.
+Kelsy Cowan is a proud graduate of the University of South Florida, completing a bachelor's degree in communication in 2013 with a focus in culture and media.
+During her time at USF, Cowan was a member of the Bulls Business Network and practically lived in Athletics for four years, working closely with both the marketing team and administration.
 You may remember her from basketball and baseball games as the on-field entertainment.
 She recently established the Marc Cowan Memorial Scholarship at USF Athletics.
-Now a marketing manager for a St. Pete based company, Kelsey’s focus is on brand management and customer experience.
+Now a marketing manager for a St. Pete-based company, Cowan's focus is on brand management and customer experience.

-George Papadeas is a 2013 graduate of the University of South Florida Muma College of Business, proud USF Alumni Association Life Member and part of the USF Bulls Club.
-During his time at USF he served as Student Government vice president, was named the Outstanding Graduate of his graduating class and is a member of the Delta Chi fraternity.
-Currently George is the chief operating officer of The HOTH, a search engine optimization service, in St. Petersburg, Fla.
+George Papadeas is a 2013 graduate of the University of South Florida Muma College of Business, a proud USF Alumni Association Life Member and part of the USF Bulls Club.
+During his time at USF he served as the student body vice president and was named the Outstanding Graduate of his graduating class.
+Currently, Papadeas is the chief operating officer of The HOTH, a search engine marketing company in St. Petersburg, Fla.

-Zach Pietrzyk is a 2011 graduate of the University of South Florida Muma College of Business, proud USF Alumni Association Life Member, USF Tampa Chapter board member.
+Zach Pietrzyk is a 2011 graduate of the University of South Florida Muma College of Business, a proud USF Alumni Association Life Member and a USF Alumni Association Greater Tampa Area Chapter board member.
 During his time at USF he was a four-year lettermen for the USF baseball team and served on the USF Athletics Student Advisory Council for two years.
-Currently Zach works as a surgical glaucoma manager for Alcon, a medical device company in the vision care space and is vice president of Gulch Masters of Tampa Bay Inc., a non-profit that helps support local youth sports organizations.
+Pietrzyk works as a surgical glaucoma manager for Alcon, a medical device company in the vision care space and is vice president of Gulch Masters of Tampa Bay Inc., a nonprofit that helps support local youth sports organizations.